Sant720/sandwich/content/docs/sandwich/overview.md

 - Follow a clear, step-by-step guide to prepare your own **Crunchy Kimchi Turkey Sandwich**.

 > [!INFO]
-> #### Start with the basics
-> This documentation site follows a concept-first structure designed to guide you from the ***why* → *what* → *how***.
+> This documentation site follows a **concept-first structure** designed to guide you from the ***why* → *what* → *how***.
 The goal is to mirror professional technical documentation practices, where conceptual understanding strengthens procedural clarity.

 > [!IMPORTANT]
-> #### Trust the process
-> The perfect sandwich requires patience and dedication.
+> **The perfect sandwich requires good technique, patience, and dedication**.
 First, make sure you understand the [core principles of sandwich-making](/docs/sandwich/core-principles/).
 After that, take some time to become familiar with the [ingredients used in this sandwich](/docs/sandwich/ingredients/) before jumping into the final step-by-step guide.

 ---